Symphony 2: Guys and Dolls: A Musical Fable of Broadway

 Nicolas Dromard | Nathan Detroit

 Nicolas Dromard is ecstatic to be making his Battle Creek Symphony debut.
-He has also performed on Broadway in Jersey Boys (Tommy Devito), Mary Poppins (Bert), and The Boy From Oz; in the Oklahoma area in Wicked (Fiyero), Chicago (Billy Flynn), 42nd Street (Billy Lawlor), Cabaret (Clifford Bradshaw), Singin’ In The Rain (Don Lockwood), and White Christmas (Phil Davis); and on national tour in Jersey Boys (Tommy Devito), Mary Poppins (Bert), Mamma Mia!, and Wicked.
+He has performed on Broadway in Jersey Boys (Tommy DeVito), Mary Poppins (Bert), The Boy From Oz, and Oklahoma.
+He has also performed regionally in Wicked (Fiyero), Chicago (Billy Flynn), 42nd Street (Billy Lawlor), Cabaret (Clifford Bradshaw), Singin’ In The Rain (Don Lockwood), and White Christmas (Phil Davis); and on national tour in Jersey Boys (Tommy DeVito), Mary Poppins (Bert), Mamma Mia!, and Wicked.
 His favorite (ongoing) role is as father to the show-stealing, sweet, and adorable Zélia Dromard!

 Nicolas is one half of Superheroes in Love: An Evening of Song and Dance, with his wife Desirée Davar.